tremor-rs/tremor-www-docs/docs/tremor-query/index.md

 Time based tumbling windows close when a certain duration has elapsed.
 The source for measuring the duration is the `ingest` timestamp of the events flowing through by default.
 The provided embedded script can be used to customize the source of time measurement.
 The embedded script must return a number representing a timestamp in nanoseconds.
 This way windows using timestamps other than the event ingest time can be built.

 Only windows using the event ingest timestamp can be closed when the time in `interval` is elapsed measured by wall-clock time independent from event flow with a granularity of `100ms`.
-Windows using scripts to determine the window elapsed time are considered to deviate from wall clock time and will only close and emit when events flow through them or when the `eviction_period` hits.
+It is thus possible that empty windows are emitted.
+Windows using scripts to determine the window elapsed time are considered to deviate from wall clock time and will only close and emit when events flow through them.

 Configuration Parameters: